darraghmurphy1/SkateShack/README.md

 - Links and forms provide clear feedback to the site user.

-- New additional content features are provided for the shopper once they register an account.
+- New additional content features are provided for the user once they register an account.

 - A 404-error page is available.